4 Ways to Avoid Probate

 So how can you avoid probate?

-The short answer: through estate planning.
+The short answer: estate planning.
 But as I have written before, estate planning is a very broad topic.
-So here are five ways you can use estate planning to avoid probate:
+So here are four ways you can use estate planning to avoid probate:

 There is (unfortunately) a widespread belief that having a last will and testament means your family won’t need to probate your estate.